 - Write a brief assessment of the Program's ability to meet its identified goals and objectives in light of the current size and composition of its faculty.
 Describe the most significant faculty characteristics and any identified deficits.
 Identify steps being taken or planned to make changes to the complement of faculty.
 If a Program has less than three core Program faculty, demonstrate how this complement meets the stated objectives.
-Core faculty are those faculty who are engaged in the daily operations of the Program, and share major responsibility for the teaching, advising, and administrative functions of the program. - 2.
+See above definition of Core Faculty. - 2.
 Prepare Figure IV.A.1.1 describing all current faculty in the academic unit within which the Program is located who have responsibility for teaching, advising and/or Program administration.
 Provide information on the highest degree earned, date faculty member was appointed to the program, faculty rank, whether the faculty member is academically or professionally qualified to teach in the program, a breakdown of core Program and departmental responsibilities, the percent of the faculty member's salary that is paid for from departmental/Program funds, and the courses taught in the self-study year. - 3.
 Ensure complete and current curriculum vitae for each faculty member listed in Figure IV.A.1.1 are available on the University website or submitted electronically. - 4.
 Discuss faculty teaching responsibilities, including: (a) normal and minimal teaching loads (class hours/week); (b) how teaching assignments are allocated to the various faculty members; (c) procedures whereby a faculty member might be released from teaching obligations for research, community service or administration; and (d) policy regarding consulting and other activities outside the University.